kykl/node-grpc-interceptors/README.md

 This usage example takes for granted that two RPC metadata parameters are sent with the RPC call.
 One parameter is "user", and the other "password".

-If using the grpcurl utility to test, add those parameters in the command line : **-rpc-header 'user: rpcuser' -rpc-header 'password: abc123'**
+If using the grpcurl utility for testing, add those parameters in the command line : **-rpc-header 'user: rpcuser' -rpc-header 'password: abc123'**

 Lodash is also used to get the parameters easily.